mapuya19/rent-splitter/README.md

 - ⚡ **Even utilities splitting** - Utilities and expenses are always split evenly
 - 💵 **Multi-currency support** - Support for USD, EUR, GBP, CAD, AUD, and more
 - 🔗 **Shareable links** - Generate compressed URLs to share calculations with roommates
-- 📱 **Responsive design** - Works perfectly on desktop, tablet, and mobile
+- 📱 **Responsive design** - Fully optimized for desktop, tablet, and mobile devices
+- 🤖 **AI Chatbot Assistant** - Get help filling out forms or learn about features using an intelligent chatbot powered by Meta Llama

 ## Getting Started